 The federal grant years are one year behind the Fund's fiscal year.
-Therefore, federal year 2018 corresponds to the Fund's 2019 fiscal year.
+Therefore, federal year 2019 corresponds to the Fund's 2020 fiscal year.

-The State match is paid from nonfederal administrative funds.
+The State match is paid from nonfederal administrative funds or from appropriations received from the State of Delaware.